This guide explains how to build a temporary Standard Switch (vSS) to connect the vCenter VM for recovery from a port disconnection or network outage.

 If vCenter to host communication is lost, VMs will not be able to be reconfigured to static (also known as non-ephemeral) port groups on the vDS because vCenter is unavailable to give the VM a port binding.

-VMware recommends that you configure an Ephemeral Port Binding dvportgroup for your VC's management network in your environment to avoid this issue from happening again.
+VMware recommends to configure an Ephemeral Port Binding dvportgroup for the VC's management network in the environment to avoid this issue from happening again.

 For more information, see: Static (non-ephemeral) or ephemeral port binding on a vSphere Distributed Switch.

-***Please note: if you have LACP configured on your physical switch, you will need to temporarily break the LACP configuration so you can remove a NIC from the vDS; in order to be available for the vCenter VM to use on the standard switch (unless you have non-LACP NICs available and configured to pass the traffic).
-If you do not break the LACP configuration before moving the NIC off the vDS, this can cause further issues to your environment's connectivity***
+Please note: if LACP is configured on the physical switch, the LACP configuration will need to be temporarily broken to remove a NIC from the vDS; in order to be available for the vCenter VM to use on the standard switch (unless non-LACP NICs are available and configured to pass the traffic).
+If the LACP configuration is not broken before moving the NIC off the vDS, this can cause further issues to the environment's connectivity.

-***Before proceeding, please also ensure you have access to the DCUI/iLO/iDRAC for the host you'll be performing the below steps***
+Before proceeding, please also ensure access to the DCUI/iLO/iDRAC for the host where the below steps will be performed.

 Sample output: